davified/refactoring-exercise/lesson-plan.md

 ### Note to self (david)
 - Set up split screen to reduce toggling
 - Write session plan (with time) on the wall and track progress as we go
-- TODO: prepare/find list of code smells and refactoring techniques

 ### Bonus
 - Set up CI pipeline on CircleCI (run unit tests + run jupyter notebook and ensure no errors)